RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring-aws-instances.md

 AWS instances are ephemeral, but your persistent database storage should not be.
 If you require a persistent storage location for your database, the storage must be located outside of the instance.
-Therefore, when you set up an instance ensure that it has a properly sized EBS backed volume connected.
-Later, when setting up RS on the instance, ensure that the persistence storage (for additional details, refer to [Persistent and ephemeral storage]({{< relref "/rs/administering/designing-production/persistent-ephemeral-storage.md" >}})
+Therefore, when you set up an instance make sure that it has a properly sized EBS backed volume connected.
+Later, when setting up RS on the instance, make sure that the persistence storage (for additional details, refer to [Persistent and ephemeral storage]({{< relref "/rs/administering/designing-production/persistent-ephemeral-storage.md" >}})